Agle Janam Mohe Bitiya Hi Kijo

-Agle Janam Mohe Bitiya Hi Kijo (In the next birth make me a daughter) is an Indian television series.
+Agle Janam Mohe Bitiya Hi Kijo (Let me be a daughter in my next life) is an Indian television series.
 It premiered on 16 March 2009 on Zee TV.
 It starred Ratan Rajput, Abhishek Rawat, Sudesh Berry, Mukul Harish, Richa Mukherjee, Dipika Kakar, Aditya Lakhia, Roopa Ganguly and Sukirti Kandpal.
 The show was produced by Siddharth Kumar Tewary of Swastik Pictures.

 Plot

-Laali, a very poor teenaged girl, lives in a small village in the Indian state of Bihar with her parents, two younger sisters, and a brother.
+Laali, a poor teenage girl, lives in a small village in the Indian state of Bihar with her parents, two younger sisters, and a brother.
 They belong to the Musahar caste and live at the bottom of the social hierarchy.
 They go through many trials and tribulations.
-Laali and her father have to support the family with little or no money.
-Laali was married as a child and had not yet had her gauna (the ritual in which a married woman leaves her parents and goes to live with her husband).
-A strong-man named Balli goes around her village, offering money in return for poor girls.
-He tries to buy Laali and eventually succeeds.
-He sells her to a rich zamindar, Thakur Loha Singh.
-Laali's parents lie to her that she is being sent to her husband through a gauna ceremony.
+Laali and her father must support the family with little or no money.
+Laali was married as a child to Ganesiya and had not yet had her gauna (the ritual in which a married woman leaves her parents and goes to live with her husband).

-Loha Singh intends to give Laali to a businessman in exchange for a business deal, which, however, falls through.
-Therefore, Laali is kept by Loha Singh.
-He wants to use her for getting a grandson to carry on his family name.
-Both his sons are married, but the elder one, Ranvijay, has only daughters while the younger, Shekhar's wife is unable to bear children.
-Loha orders Shekhar to get intimate with Laali in order to produce a male heir.
-Shekhar, in love with his wife Siddhi, opposes the idea but starts to respect and care for Lali after meeting and talking to Laali.
-He tells her to stop waiting for her husband Ganesiya, who will never come.
-From the beginning, Laali likes Shekhar but feels sad for Siddheshwari, his wife.
-Siddeshwari tells Shekhar that she wants him to get intimate with Laali for the sake of having an heir who will be their son.
-Shekhar tells this to Laali and they get close.
-At that same time Shekhar, encouraged by his mother, fights his father's ill-treatment of Laali, whom he sometimes keeps tied in the cowshed, and other poor villagers, especially women.
+A man named Balli goes around her village, offering money in return for poor girls.
+In a moment of desperation, Laali's parents agree to sell her to save their ailing son.
+Laali is sold to the rich Zamindar, Thakur Loha Singh (Sudesh Berry), who wants to use her to bear an heir.
+Laali's parents lie to her that she is being sent to her husband Ganesiya through a Gauna ceremony, which includes repeating the marriage ceremony.